 Right to Suspend or Terminate Sales.
-Israel reserves the right to suspend or terminate new sales of any series of bonds at any time, for any period of time and for any reason, including without limitation, for reasons relating to market conditions.
-Any subscription received in respect of a series of bonds for which sales have been suspended will be returned to the subscriber.
+Israel reserves the right to suspend or terminate new sales of any series or maturity periods of bonds at any time, for any period of time and for any reason, including without limitation, for reasons relating to market conditions.
+Any subscription received in respect of a series or maturity period of bonds for which sales have been suspended will be returned to the subscriber.

 Limited Transferability.
-You may not transfer or assign the bonds, except that you may transfer the bonds to the following permitted transferees under the circumstances provided herein:
+You may not transfer or assign the bonds, except that you may transfer the bonds to the following permitted transferees under the circumstances provided herein, provided that each transferee of the bonds holds at least the minimum purchase requirement set forth above:

-- The State; - The Development Corporation for Israel; - Any religious charitable, literary, scientific or educational organization, contributions to which are, at the time of the transfer, deductible for income and similar tax purposes under the United States Internal Revenue Code of 1986, as heretofore or hereafter amended (or are accorded similar treatment under the laws of the country in which the transferee is located) provided that a transfer to such entity is made by gift or bequest without any compensation to the transferor; - The owner's spouse, children, grandchildren, siblings, parents or grandparents; - Upon the death of the bondholder, to any person in accordance with such bondholder's testamentary disposition and/or applicable laws of descent and distribution; - Provided the transfer is made by the registered owner of the bond, as collateral security to an Authorized Institutional Lender, and only at the time of purchase of the bond.
-"Authorized Institutional Lender" shall mean an entity primarily engaged in the business of making secured loans to institutional and non-institutional borrowers, authorized in writing by Israel to accept bonds as collateral security; and - Anyone designated by a written direction signed in the name of the State as a permissible transferee.
+- Israel; - Any religious, charitable, literary, scientific or educational organization, contributions to which are, at the time of the transfer, deductible for income and similar tax purposes under the United States Internal Revenue Code of 1986, as heretofore or hereafter amended (or are accorded similar treatment under the laws of the country in which the transferee is located) provided that a transfer to such entity is made by gift or bequest without any compensation to the transferor; - The owner's spouse, children, grandchildren, siblings, parents or grandparents; - Upon the death of the bondholder, to any person in accordance with such bondholder's testamentary disposition and/or applicable laws of descent and distribution; - Provided the transfer is made by the registered owner of the bond, as collateral security to an Authorized Institutional Lender, and only at the time of purchase of the bond.
+"Authorized Institutional Lender" shall mean an entity primarily engaged in the business of making secured loans to institutional and non-institutional borrowers, authorized in writing by Israel to accept bonds as collateral security; or - Anyone designated by a written direction signed in the name of the State of Israel as a permissible transferee.

-Due to the limited transferability of the bonds and the limited circumstances under which we will purchase the bonds (see "Early Redemption" below), bondholders may not be able to readily liquidate their investment prior to maturity.
+Due to the limited transferability of the bonds and the limited circumstances under which we will purchase the bonds (see "- Early Redemption" below), bondholders may not be able to readily liquidate their investment prior to maturity.